The Right to Safe Mobility

 The quoted section goes on to indicate the main measures in place at time of writing (2004), and it describes the “sustainable safety” approach employed in the Netherlands.
 The entire 217-page report (PDF), beautifully indexed, remains an excellent primer on road safety worldwide.

-For an introduction to safe systems go to our Policies & Practice page, which includes an excellent safe systems video introduction, plus tips Canada’s leading road safety expert.
+For more material on safe systems go to our Policies & Practice page, which includes an excellent safe systems video and tips from Canada’s leading road safety expert.

 For more on the intersection of principles and practices see the European Charter of Pedestrians’ Rights (1988), and the Five Pillars of the UN Global Plan for the Decade of Action for Road Safety (2011).